MDMAK04/El-Makhloufi-Mohammed/README.md

 # Hi, I'm Mohammed El Makhloufi 👋

 🎓 Master's student in **Artificial Intelligence & Multimedia Intelligence**
-📍 Morocco | Currently in M1 – Semester 2
+📍 Morocco | Currently in M1

 I'm passionate about building intelligent systems — from deep learning and computer vision to NLP and generative AI.